reidhaegele/poke-firebase/README.md

   {{ guessed ?
 "Checked" : "Check" }}
 </button>
 ```
-Add an indicator for correct or incorrect:
+Add an indicator for correct or incorrect at the end of the last div.
+Refer to the full html below:
 ```html
 <p>{{ guessed ? (correct ? ("Correct - " + poke) : ("Incorrect - " + poke)) : "" }}</p>
 ```